Traumatic Birth Recovery

-After an initial free phone consultation, we will hold our first session either in the comfort of your own home or at a Cardiff venue.
+After an initial free phone consultation, we will hold our first session either in the comfort of your own home (within 15mile radius of CF3 2NN, or via Zoom ((an online meeting platform similar to skype) .
 This session is a chance for you to tell me how the symptoms have been affecting you, and if you wish, to tell me about the birth.
 If at any point you feel uncomfortable we will have a break, and you only have to tell me your story if you want to.
 I will listen without judgement or commentary, this will be a safe place to talk about your feelings and experiences.
 Then I will ask you to scale your emotions, how much distress they are causing you on a daily basis.
 You will then work out how you would like to feel after the treatment.
 We will end the session with a lovely relaxation and you will come away feeling lighter and calmer.

 Our second session will start by revisiting the emotional scale and how you would like to feel afterwards.
 I will explain the steps of the treatment and ensure you are happy to continue.